 Bob Saroya was elected to the House of Commons in 2015 to represent the constituents of Markham-Unionville.
-He served as the Shadow Minister of Multiculturalism and the Associate Shadow Minister for Immigration, Refugees and Citizenship.
-For the past four years, Bob has been working hard to keep Markham-Unionville a safe community for families.
-He fights to keep marijuana and drugs out of Markham and the relaxing of rules around opening new safe injection sites.
-He also introduced a legislation to toughen punishments for those who create and traffic illegal drugs.
-Bob is running for a re-election in the upcoming federal election in October.
+Bob was re-elected in 2019.
+He has served as the Shadow Minister of Multiculturalism and the Associate Shadow Minister for Immigration, Refugees and Citizenship.
+For the past six years, Bob has been working hard to keep Markham-Unionville a safe community for families.
+Those efforts include fighting to keep marijuana and drugs out of Markham and opposing the relaxing of rules around opening new safe injection sites.
+In his first term, Bob introduced legislation to toughen punishments for those who create and traffic illegal drugs.
+In his second term, Bob put forward a bill to toughen sentences for criminals caught with smuggled guns.
+Bob is running for a re-election in the upcoming federal election.

-Bob prides himself as being a constituent-focused representative, and personally returns many calls and e-mails on a regular basis.
+Bob prides himself on being a constituent-focused representative and personally returns many calls and e-mails on a regular basis.
 Bob is proud to support Andrew Scheer’s vision to bring our country back to track.